elminer/spaigadget/README.md

 ### Usage

-To use the gadget, just create a new bookmark by right-clicking your bookmark bar and selecting "Add Page..." in Chrome, or "New Bookmark" in Firefox.
+To use the gadget, create a new bookmark by right-clicking your bookmark bar and selecting "Add Page..." in Chrome, or "New Bookmark" in Firefox.
 Use whatever you'd like for the name, and copy-paste the following JS code into the URL or Location:

 ```
 javascript:(function(){$.get("https://rawgit.com/elminer/spaigadget/master/spaitable.html",function(tableFile){$("#result_container").append(tableFile);});})();